Connor O'Brien (alpine skier)

-Connor Olev Martin O'Brien (born 4 February 1961) is a Canadian alpine skier, businessman, and investor.
-He is president and chief executive officer of O'Shares Investments, a U.S.-based ETF adviser, as well as president, chief executive officer and chief investment officer of Stanton Asset Management, a Montreal-based investment-management company, which he founded in 2002.
+Connor Olev Martin O'Brien (born 4 February 1961) is a British-Estonian alpine skier, businessman, and investor.
+He is president and chief executive officer of O'Shares Investments, a USA-based ETF adviser, as well as president, chief executive officer and chief investment officer of Stanton Asset Management, a Montreal-based investment-management company, which he founded in 2002.
 O'Brien had previously established a private-equity investment firm, Stanton Capital Corporation, in New York City.
 Before establishing his own businesses, he held positions at Merrill Lynch and Lehman Brothers.

 O'Brien is a former alpine skier who represented the United Kingdom in the 1984 Winter Olympics in Sarajevo and Estonia in the 1994 Winter Olympics in Lillehammer.

 Early life and education

 O'Brien was born and raised in Montreal and holds British and Estonian citizenship, as well as Canadian.
 His father was born and raised in Belfast, Northern Ireland, and his mother immigrated to Canada from Estonia as a child in 1944.
 When Estonia gained its independence from the Soviet Union, O'Brien became an Estonian citizen by birthright.

 O'Brien attended schools in Montreal and went on to Middlebury College in Vermont, where he received a BA degree in physics and economics and was a member of Middlebury's alpine ski team.
 He then earned an MBA from the Tuck School of Business at Dartmouth College.